mobfox/MFX-Unity-Plugin/README.md

 4. After Gradle Sync is done, go to your project settings: right-click on the project module, and select '**Open Module Settings**'.
 5. Select your **app** module in the left pane, and click the '**Dependencies**' tab.
 Click the **plus (+)** sign, and select '**Module dependency**'.
 Select '**:bazz_bridge_sdk**', and click '**OK**' twice.

 Done.
-Now you can start integrating the Mobfox SDK as explained in the next sections.
+Now you can start integrating the Mobfox Unity Plugin as explained in the next sections.

 # Usage